José María Larocca: Biography

 On two occasions, Larocca has competed in individual jumping at the Summer Olympic Games.
 First, in 2008, Larocca came in fifty-eighth, not passing the second qualifier.
 Larocca tried again in 2012 and came in thirty-eighth, not passing the third qualifier.
-Both times, Larocca represented Argentina and rode on the horse Royal Power.

-Personal life
+After losing Okidoki, Larocca rode Royal Power at the Olympics.

-Larocca has said that his greatest inspiration is his optimistic father, and Larocca's personal motto is "Always believe in yourself."
+Larocca has said his greatest inspiration is his father.
+His personal motto is "Always believe in yourself."